Adrinehkhodaverdian/8-Queens-on-ChessBoard/README.md

 # 8-Queens-on-ChessBoard
-The program uses backtracking to place 8 queens on the chess board, in a way that they won't attack each other.
+A chessboard contains 64 squares that form eight rows and eight columns.
+The most powerful piece in the game of chess is the queen, because it can attack any other piece within its row, within its col- umn, or along its diagonal.
+The Eight Queens problem asks you to place eight queens on the chess- board so that no queen can attack any other queen.